fnnezami/Westdrive-LoopAR-Public/README.md

 We will always push the stable changes to the public LoopAR repository

 ## Builded version

--you can download the standalone VR version [here](https://drive.google.com/file/d/1bBagKateS1WYV0HRvFxZbwWId148Rayk/view?usp=sharing)
+> The VR build will be uploaded soon

--you can download the standalone non VR version [here](https://drive.google.com/file/d/1bBagKateS1WYV0HRvFxZbwWId148Rayk/view?usp=sharing)
+-you can download the standalone non VR version [here](https://drive.google.com/open?id=1cI27SoDzICeDB__8qfT2JvsEZ97vmutq)

 ## Build prepration
 in the following section, it is explained how you can clone and improt the project for build and developement inside Unity environment.